LawnGnome/fat-docker-images/README.md

-This repository uses the support for fat manifests added in Docker's [version 2 schema](https://docs.docker.com/registry/spec/manifest-v2-2/) to build a single Docker Hub repository that can be pulled and used on both x86-64 and armhf for a couple of useful Docker Hub repositories (namely, `ubuntu` and `redis`).
+This repository uses the support for fat manifests added in Docker's [version 2 schema](https://docs.docker.com/registry/spec/manifest-v2-2/) to build a set of Docker Hub repositories that bundle the x86-64 and armhf repositories for useful tools (currently, Ubuntu and Redis) into single repositories.

-(This is very convenient if you're building Dockerised microservices for a Raspberry Pi but want to be able to run them on your x86-64 development machine as well for easier development and debugging.)
+This is very convenient if you're building Dockerised microservices for a Raspberry Pi but want to be able to run them on your x86-64 development machine as well for easier development and debugging.

 This uses the extremely nifty [manifest-tool](https://github.com/estesp/manifest-tool) tool to actually do